-ement may result in leaks, spills, or other discharges of pesticides to However, the Authority would not use diazinon for vegetation on of IAMFs, water quality objectives would not be violated during perations.
+nt may result in leaks, spills, or other discharges of pesticides to Los , the Authority would not use diazinon for vegetation management.

+IAMFs, water quality objectives would not be violated during tions.

-oulevard: Same as Viaduct to I-880.
+ard: Same as Viaduct to I-880.

-he project would result in minor disturbances to Guadalupe River to without piers inside the channel.
-This work may potentially result in ge of polluted runoff.
-Operations would include intermittent work in or f Guadalupe River, such as vegetation management and bridge aquatic resource would also receive incremental increases in used from trains during operations, such as brake dust and PAHs.
+roject would result in minor disturbances to Guadalupe River to nout piers inside the channel.
+This work may potentially result in polluted runoff.
+Operations would include intermittent work in or adalupe River, such as vegetation management and bridge atic resource would also receive incremental increases in from trains during operations, such as brake dust and PAHs.

-se from the construction site may exacerbate the trash impairment.
-MPs and good housekeeping would avoid or minimize the potential use into Guadalupe River.
-Vegetation management may result in er discharges of pesticides to Guadalupe River.
-However, the t use diazinon for vegetation management.
+om the construction site may exacerbate the trash impairment. and good housekeeping would avoid or minimize the potential for Guadalupe River.
+Vegetation management may result in leaks, es of pesticides to Guadalupe River.
+However, the Authority would getation management.

-buld control sediment transport and prevent nonstormwater ditch during construction and operations with BMPs.
+control sediment transport and prevent nonstormwater discharges nstruction and operations with BMPs.

-oulevard: Same as Viaduct to I-880.
+ard: Same as Viaduct to I-880.

-Aquatic Reso urce Existing Beneficial CWA Sect 303(d) Lis Uses Impairmen t (tables referenced Alternative B ectives Effects on Beneficia Palustrine For Wetland 6 ested Palustrine wetland b uses likely apply: AC COLD, FRSH, GWR REC-1, REC-2, SPV WARM, WILD, RAR GR, R, NAV, VN, d.
-Table 3-4 The project would result in minor disturbances to Palustrine Forested Wetla order to build a new bridge over Guadalupe River.
-This work may potentially erosion or discharge of polluted runoff.
-Operations would avoid Palustrine F Wetland 6. result in Wetland 6 in order to
+Aquatic Resource Existing Beneficial Uses CWA Section 303(d) List Impairments Water Quality Objectives (tables referenced are in the Basin Plan) Alternative A Effects on Beneficial Uses, Listed Impairments, and Water Quality Objectives Alternative B Effects on Beneficial Us Palustrine Forested Wetland 6 Palustrine wetland beneficial uses likely apply: AGR, COLD, FRSH, GWR, NAV, REC-1, REC-2, SPWN, WARM, WILD, RARE.
+None listed.
+Table 3-4 The project would result in minor disturbances to Palustrine Forested Wetland 6 in order to build a new bridge over Guadalupe River.
+This work may potentially result in erosion or discharge of polluted runoff.
+Operations would avoid Palustrine Forested Wetland 6.
+Viaduct to I-880: The proje Wetland 6 in order to build result in erosion or dischar Forested Wetland 6.
+Viaduct to Scott Boulevard

-Source: San Francisco Bay RWQCB 2017; SWRCB 2017 Authority = California High-Speed Rail Authority BMP = best management practices CDFW = California Department of Fish and Wildlife
+Source: San Francisco Bay RWQCB 2017; SWRCB 2017

+Authority = California High-Speed Rail Authority

+BMP = best management practices

+CDFW = California Department of Fish and Wildlife